-Fever Management Herbal Teas Safe in Childhood
+Fever Management: Safe Herbal Teas in Childhood

 Fever isn’t always necessary to treat.
 It is part of the body’s natural immune response and helps it function more effectively.
-However, if a fever is causing discomfort, interfering with sleep, or is very high, then it is a good idea to try to bring it down.
+However, if a fever is causing discomfort, interfering with sleep, or very high, then it is a good idea to try to bring it down.
 Be sure to get proper medical attention when necessary.

-The following is a list of the most common herbs that I use to address fevers.
+Below is a list of the most common herbs that I use to address fevers.
 They can be given as teas, tinctures, glycerties, capsules, or as an herbal bath.

 Sometimes these are described as an alternative to fever reducers like acetaminophen or ibuprofen.
 Rather than think of them as alternatives, I like to think of them as the first line treatment.
 I keep acetaminophen or ibuprofen on hand if needed as a second line option.